BA(Hons) Business and Events Management (with Foundation Year)

 Careers / Further study

-You will graduate with an understanding of businesses and organisations in the event industry, their management and the dynamic environment in which they operate, and be equipped with the employability attributes and skills necessary for graduate careers in/related to events.
-The foundation in business and management alongside the events specialism means that a variety of career options will be available to you, spanning the private, public and voluntary sectors.
+You'll graduate with an understanding of businesses and organisations in the event industry, their management and the dynamic environment they operate in.
+And you'll have all the attributes and skills you need for graduate careers in events.

 Indicative Additional Costs